|Nutrition Facts (per serving)|

 Meringues are more often associated with lemons, but a beautiful meringue topping can adorn any type of pie, including one filled with creamy caramel.
 Making the meringue is easier when the eggs are at room temperature, but eggs are easier to separate when they're fresh from the fridge.
 Therefore, separate the eggs right as you begin the pie prep, letting them come to room temperature before you start to make the meringue, which is the final step.

-- 4 tablespoons, plus 2 tablespoons, unsalted butter, chilled, cut in small pieces
+4 tablespoons unsalted butter, chilled, cut in small pieces

 Make the Pie Crust

 Gather the ingredients.

 To make the crust, combine the flour, granulated sugar, and salt in the bowl of a food processor.
 Pulse a few times to blend thoroughly.

 Scatter about half of the chilled butter pieces over the flour mixture.
 Pulse about 6 times, and then add the remaining chilled butter pieces, and pulse about 7 times.
 You should have a coarse mixture with some of the butter the size of peas.

 Sprinkle 3 tablespoons of the ice water over the mixture and pulse twice.
 Add more ice water, a few teaspoons at a time, pulsing a few times after each addition.
 When the dough just begins clumping, remove it to a floured surface.

 Lightly knead the dough just enough to shape it into a disk.
 Wrap it in plastic wrap and refrigerate it for about 45 minutes.